hien-cmd/h3m3-multipurpose-6key-macropad/README.md

 ## Features
 - 3 hotswap mechanical switches
 - 3 interchangable magnetic switches
-- Fully programmable keys and firmware
+- Fully programmable keys and firmware(now can all be modified in a config.json file!)
 - Small form factor
 - Open source hardware and firmware